swcarpentry/visualization-novice/_episodes/01-introduction.md

 ### Audience

 Have you ever seen a figure that tried to convey way too much?
 Or a figure that just didn't seem to give you any useful information?
+Have you ever worried that you've created such figures yourself, and wondered if there was a reliable way to do better?

 This lesson is for scientists that are getting started using R to analyze their data and want to know more about data visualization using `ggplot2` and want to practice choosing the best figure to present their data and data analysis.
-The lesson should prepare you to choose and generate the best publication quality chart to answer your research question.
+The lesson should prepare you to choose and generate the best publication quality chart to address your research question.

 ### Goals